 By this time we’d reached a whole new level of improvisational fluidity.
 I wrote the words for two of the songs (Be Sorry and Head Kicker), Gord wrote some of the words for one of them with his then-girlfriend Amanda and ad-libbed the rest (Rotten Fruit), and everything else was improvised as it was recorded.
 A few of the songs on the second disc might be a bit superfluous, but that’s only because the first disc houses some of the best PG songs of all time, chief among them the passively psychotic Don’t Go and Gord’s Rotten Fruit, which is like a never-ending campfire song on a happy acid trip.

-The sound quality here is a significant improvement over anything we’d done before.
-Even without the advent of any mic preamps or outboard compression or EQ, I’d learned a fair bit about how to get things to sound less crude and how to prevent everything from overloading when I screamed, and I took my time mixing these songs — so much so that a few potential album titles came and went before SHOEBOX PARADISE revealed itself (This Little Toenail Went to Tulsa was one of them; Y2Kondoms R Better Than 1 — a nod to the Y2K scare — was another).
+The sound quality here is a pretty significant improvement over anything we’d done before.
+Even without the advent of any mic preamps or outboard compression or EQ, I’d learned a fair bit about how to get things to sound less crude and how to prevent everything from overloading when I screamed, and I took my time mixing these songs — so much so that a few potential album titles came and went before SHOEBOX PARADISE revealed itself.
+This Little Toenail Went to Tulsa was one of those projected titles.
+Y2Kondoms R Better Than 1 — a nod to the Y2K scare — was another.

 It’s pretty insane how much we were able to squeeze out of just six tracks (two of the eight tracks on my digital mixer had to be left open for mastering and bouncing down to CD).
 Nowhere is that more true than on Don’t Go, an unhinged slab of inarticulate longing set against a reggae rhythm.
 It’s still one of my favourite things I’ve ever done from any period, and I hear new things in Gord’s “mad guitar” every time .